ironbar/arc25/docs/modeling/Iteration_28_refine_predictions.md

 If I don't quantize the model to 4-bit then I need at least 0.8 memory with VLLM.

+### Experiment design

+The easiest experiment is to create a notebook where I just do solution refinement.
+This implies I already need to have the solutions generated and saved to disk.
+Probably the easiest way is to reuse predictions from search and learn experiments.

+I could select n random unsolved predictions for each task, and compare the accuracy against the baseline that does not use prediction refinement.

 ## Results

 ## Conclusion